Trump to tour San Diego border wall

 Breaking News Emails

-LOS ANGELES — President Donald Trump will tour a section of the border wall in Southern California on Wednesday, returning to the scene where he last year promised to stop "99 percent" of undocumented immigration at the site.
+LOS ANGELES — President Donald Trump will tour a section of the border wall in Southern California on Wednesday, returning to the scene where he promised last year to stop up to "99 percent" of undocumented immigration at the site.

 The visit to Otay Mesa, a neighborhood of San Diego along the Mexican border, will be the last stop on the president's two-day fundraising trip through California.
 The Otay Mesa Port of Entry connects Otay Mesa to Otay Centenario in the Mexican city of Tijuana.